philipcolejohnson/philipcolejohnson.github.io/_posts/2016-08-13-sql_group_by.markdown

 <img src="{{ '/assets/img/SQL_6.png' | prepend: site.baseurl }}" alt="GROUP BY Decade">

-Cool, huh?
+Neat, huh?

 ## In Conclusion

 That's it!
 Once you understand GROUP BY, you can use it confidently in more complicated queries that involve joining multiple tables and/or pulling out sub-queries, and you won't feel you're out of your element.

-Or at least that's, you know, my opinion, man.
+Or at least that's just, you know, my opinion, man.